Street Use & Urban Forestry Online Permitting

 At any time after submission, you may log in to your account and check the status of the permit application.
 A permit specialist from Street Use may contact you to clarify information already submitted or to request additional information.

-When submitting information or documents to SDOT via email or fax, please include your permit number and site address on all correspondence.
+When submitting information or documents to SDOT via email or fax, include your permit number and site address.

 If, after you've submitted your application, you would like to modify the information on the application or completely withdraw it, please email SDOT at SDOTPermits@seattle.gov.

-Standard permits are typically issued within two business days but may require more time if information is missing.
+Some simple permits can be issued within 3-5 business days but may require more time if information is missing.
+In areas where there are arterials, designated Construction Hubs or within the High Impact Downtown Core, permit review and approval may take 10-15 business days.
 You will be notified by email when your permit has been approved.
 After your permit has been approved, you will be able to log in to your account and pay for the permit and all associated fees online using a debit or credit card.
 Your debit or credit card will be charged at the time of payment.
-If you choose not to pay online, you can pay in person at the Street Use counter.
+If you choose not to pay online, you can pay in person at Street Use & Urban Forestry, with permit services on the 23rd floor of the Seattle Municipal Tower..
 If you are asked to pay for a deposit, the payment will be placed into an account with the Seattle Department of Transportation to cover anticipated Street Use service and labor charges (e.g., for inspections).
 This deposit amount does not cover permit fees.

-Depending on the use code, certain permits may require additional documentation to be submitted.
+Depending on the use code, certain permits may require additional documentation be submitted.
 Whether or not this documentation is needed can be determined by reviewing the individual use code descriptions.
-The various additional documents that may be requested are:
+Additional documents that may be required are:

-Traffic Control Plan - If your permitted work is on an arterial street, please submit a traffic control plan to Traffic and include the permit number and site address.
-The plan can also be emailed to firstname.lastname@example.org.
+Traffic Control Plan - If your permitted work is on an arterial street, in a designated Construction Hub, or in the High Impact Downtown Core, submit a traffic control plan that includes your permit number (if known) and site address.
+The plan should be emailed to SDOTPermits@seattle.gov.
 This plan is not needed if your work is being done on a non-arterial street.
 For more information about the Traffic Control Plan, please click here.